Last Updated on August 1, 2024 by lindseymahoney

 The first DIY project in our master bathroom was to remove the peeling wallpaper.
 With the right tools and a wallpaper steamer, this DIY project is super easy to tackle on your own.

 Once the wallpaper was removed, I painted a fresh coat of white paint on the walls using the color Snowbound by Sherwin Williams.
-The neutral white wall color allows the blues to really pop!
+The neutral white wall color allows the blue shower tile and original tub to really shine!

 2 | Update Bathroom Lights and Outlets/Switches